OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

     :private_fireedge_endpoint: http://localhost:2616
     :public_fireedge_endpoint: http://localhost:2616

-If you don't want to use the new feature, comment this out in order to get rid of the error.
+If you don't want to use the new feature, comment these out in order to get rid of the error.

 Step 7.
 Upgrade the Database Version
 ================================================================================